-While the movie selection has been adequate for the trial, we do not yet have the library of movies that we think will be necessary for the initiative to succeed on a broader scale
+While the movie selection has been adequate for the trial, we do not yet have the library of movies that we think will be necessary for the initiative to succeed on a broader scale.

-.

 What is Enron’s reaction to the Loudcloud announcement that they will provide EOD delivery service to Blockbuster?

-It would be inappropriate to This would be a breach of our contract with Blockbuster.
-Any discussions about this issue are between Blockbuster and Enron.
+It would be inappropriate to comment on an agreement that doesn’t involve us.

 Blockbuster has said that they do not intend to continue the trial beyond March 31 because they don’t have adequate content.
 What are Enron’s longer-term plans?